openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

    * Name: what shows up on your watch
    * Event: the name of the Maker event to fire.
 It will have underscores in it like: `eating_soon`.
 * Enter all the different events you created here and submit them.
+  * These are seperate events from ones you may have already created for the "Button" app
+  * You will need to create new IFTTT recipes with THIS as the Webhooks "Receive a web request" trigger.
+  * THAT will be identical to the THAT which you have probably already set up for "Button"
 * Fire up the ThisButton app on your Pebble and try setting a new temp target.
 * You can also add the ThisButton app as a short cut on your Pebble.
 If you don’t have shortcuts already, press and hold either the up, down, or middle button and follow the prompts.
 If you have both shortcuts programmed and want to change one, go to menu > settings> quick launch and follow prompts.